survivejs/react-book/manuscript/15_language_features.md

 }
 ```

-Now we've pushed the declaration to method level.
-This reads better.
+Now that we've pushed the declaration to method level, the code reads better.
 I decided to use the feature in this book primarily for this reason.
 There is simply less to worry about.

 ## Functions